QubesOS/qubes-doc/user/security-in-qubes/device-handling-security.rst

 In case device reset is disabled for any reason, detaching the device should be considered a risk.
 Ideally, devices for which the ``no-strict-reset`` option is set are attached once to a VM which isn’t shut down until the system is shut down.

 Additionally, Qubes restricts the config-space a VM may use to communicate with a PCI device.
 Only whitelisted registers are accessible.
 However, some devices or applications require full PCI access.
 In these cases, the whole config-space may be allowed.
 You’re potentially weakening the device isolation, especially if your system is not equipped with a VT-d Interrupt Remapping unit.
-This increases the VM’s ability to run a `side channel attack <https://en.wikipedia.org/wiki/Side-channel_attack>`__ and vulnerability to the same.
+This increases the VM’s ability to run a :wikipedia:`side channel attack <Side-channel_attack>` and vulnerability to the same.
 See `Xen PCI Passthrough: PV guests and PCI quirks <https://wiki.xenproject.org/wiki/Xen_PCI_Passthrough#PV_guests_and_PCI_quirks>`__ and `Software Attacks on Intel VT-d <https://invisiblethingslab.com/resources/2011/Software%20Attacks%20on%20Intel%20VT-d.pdf>`__ (page 7) for more details.

 USB Security
 ------------